joeyagreco/daily_nasa_pic/README.md

 # Daily NASA Pic

-Daily NASA Pic is a Twitter bot that uses the [NASA API](https://api.nasa.gov/) to tweet out the image daily.
+Daily NASA Pic is a Twitter bot that uses the [NASA API](https://api.nasa.gov/) to tweet out the Astronomy Picture of the Day daily.

 ## Installation